Can Delivery Confirmation Help Prevent or Dispute Chargebacks?

 - The merchant didn’t make products available for pickup.

-Making the decision to ship orders with delivery confirmation can help deter premeditated acts of friendly fraud.
-This is especially true if you advertise that a signature will be required at delivery.
-Knowing that you will have evidence against them, friendly fraudsters may simply move their scam to a less-savvy retailer.
+Requiring delivery confirmation with signature means that packages are not left unattended, where they can be stolen.
+It can also help deter premeditated acts of chargeback abuse if you advertise that a signature will be required at delivery.
+Knowing that you will have evidence against them, cyber shoplifters may simply move their scam to a less-savvy retailer.

-Delivery confirmation provides credible evidence to help you dispute fraudulent chargeback claims through representment.
-Again, this is especially relevant in cases where a signature confirmation is required.
-In fact, a signature can benefit you, as well as your customers; if the cardholder actually signed for the delivery, you have tangible proof against friendly fraud.
-If the signature is clearly fake, cardholders have evidence to support a fraud claim.
+A delivery signature is valuable evidence to dispute a fraudulent chargeback claim through the representment process.
+In fact, a signature can benefit both merchants and honest customers: if the cardholder actually signed for the delivery, merchants will have tangible proof against friendly fraud.
+If a fraudster was somehow able to accept the goods with a forged signature, cardholders have evidence to support a fraud claim.

 50 Insider Tips to Preventing More Chargebacks